thesecuremethod/Docs/HowTos/cloud_wan_faq.rst

 CloudWAN Deployment 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this deployment IPsec tunnels are built directly to TGW VPN.
+In this deployment, the IPsec tunnels are built directly to the TGW VPN service.

 |cloud_wan_3|

 What are the benefits of CloudWAN?
 -----------------------------------------

- - **No Friction** Leverage what you have already invested in the on-prem edge router for connecting to the cloud.
+ - **No Friction** : Leverage what you have already invested in the on-prem edge router for connecting to the cloud.
- - **Shortest Latency** Leverage AWS Global Accelerator to connect your on-prem routers to the nearest AWS edge and route through the AWS backbone with the optimal path.
+ - **Shortest Latency** : Leverage AWS Global Accelerator to connect your on-prem routers to the nearest AWS edge and route through the AWS backbone with the optimal path.
- - **Automation** Avoid human errors and the complexity of VPN configuration when building VPN connections to the cloud.
+ - **Automation** : Avoid human errors and the complexity of VPN configuration when building VPN connections to the cloud.
- - **Centrally Managed** Use the single pane of glass to both provision and monitor router health and stats.
+ - **Centrally Managed** : Use the single pane of glass to both provision and monitor router health and stats.

 How does CloudWAN work?
 --------------------------